happy-little-one/pure-editor/readme.md

 ]
 ```

-the data format of the item(except text) is upto you, ervey entity's data format will be consistent with the incoming. but it's recommanded every entity include a `type` propertity for distinguish them. the machanism is sipmle, PureEditor just set the dataset of the element with the data you give, and get the dataset when submit:
+the data format of the item(except text) is upto you, ervey entity's data format will be consistent with the incoming. but it's recommanded every entity include a `type` propertity for distinguish them. the machanism is sipmle, PureEditor just set the element's dataset with the data you give, and return the dataset of it when submit:

 ```
 // render flow